DEL

 command is executed, DiceDB will attempt to remove the specified keys from the database.
 The command operates in the following manner:

-: If a key exists, it is removed from the database.Count Removal
+- Key Removal: If a key exists, it is removed from the database along with its associated value, regardless of the value’s type.

 The DEL